guzba/gltfviewer/readme.md

-Place models to load into the a models/ directory.
+Place models to load into a models/ directory in the project root.
 Sample models can be gotten from https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0